Divorce – choosing the right process for you

 Arbitration is used to determine the outcome of your case in a less formal setting than Court.
 Both parties need to agree to deal with matters through arbitration before the process can be undertaken and in most cases, parties are still required to have a solicitor to act on their behalf.

-Arbitration can deal with family law disputes in relation to finances and some children issues, however, this is not always appropriate if further investigation needs to be carried out in relation to concerns regarding the welfare of children.
+Arbitration can deal with family law disputes in relation to finances and some children issues, however, this is not always appropriate if a further investigation needs to be carried out in relation to concerns regarding the welfare of children.

 The arbitrator will deal with the case from start to finish.
 If the case cannot be settled, the Arbitrator will make a final decision that will be final and binding on both parties.

-People choose arbitration because it a quicker process than formal court proceedings, it is confidential and can be more flexible.
+People choose arbitration because it is a quicker process than formal court proceedings, it is confidential and can be more flexible.
 You can choose when the hearing takes place, agree on the arbitrator appointed and your case can be heard a lot quicker than current court proceedings.

 For further information on the arbitration process, please see the Institute of family law Arbitrators: